EstebanMqz/Azure-Modules/README.md

 <b>Azure Modules, their cmdlets & their detailed descriptions will be obtained<br>
 so we understand Azure's core concepts, services & how to manage them.</b>
 </div><br>
+<b> Description</b><br>

+<i>[Azure](https://portal.azure.com/#allservices/category/All) is a cloud computing service created by Microsoft for building, testing, deploying, and managing apps & services through Microsoft-managed data centers.
+It provides software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS) and supports many different programming languages, tools, and frameworks, including both Microsoft-specific and third-party software and systems.<br>

-<i>The [PS Gallery](https://www.powershellgallery.com/) is the official repository of [PowerShell](https://github.com/PowerShell/PowerShell) modules and as it's the most popular it is officially maintained by [Microsoft](www.microsoft.com), nevertheless, there are other repositories where you can find PowerShell modules.
+The [PS Gallery](https://www.powershellgallery.com/) is the official repository of [PowerShell](https://github.com/PowerShell/PowerShell) modules and it's officially maintained by [Microsoft](www.microsoft.com), nevertheless, there are other repositories where you can find PowerShell modules.
 [Azure](https://portal.azure.com/#allservices/category/All) modules tend to be installed in the [PS Gallery](www.powershellgallery.com) so, while there are 13k+ modules, the following line counts all the [Azure](https://portal.azure.com/#allservices/category/All) modules in the [PS Gallery](www.powershellgallery.com), each with their unique set of [cmdlets](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/cmdlet-overview?view=powershell-7.1) which are the commands you can use in your PowerShell scripts once the Azure module is installed.</i>

 ```powershell